zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/rabbitmq/_index.md

 ```text
 kubectl delete pod rmq-rabbitmq-ha-1 --force --grace-period=0
 ```

-..to which you should get back the following response:

 ```output
 warning: Immediate deletion does not wait for confirmation that the running resource has been terminated.
 The resource may continue to run on the cluster indefinitely.